noskovao/lagoon/docs/resources/faq.md

 If you've found a bug or security issue, please send your findings to [support@amazee.io](mailto:support@amazee.io).
 Please **DO NOT** file a GitHub issue for them.

-## I'm interested in amazee.io's hosting services with Lagoon!
+## I'm interested in amazee.io's hosting services with Lagoon

 That's great news!
 You can contact us via email at [inquiries@amazee.io](mailto:inquiries@amazee.io).